 This is a brief analysis of those super show jumpers, the select few, that have made it into the American Show Jumper Hall of Fame.
 This article was written in 2011 and reprinted under the title "Red, White and Blue Bloodlines" in Horse Connection Magazine.
 Since that time I have followed the show jump trait through time back to its roots, and found what is powering all the jumping horses in th world--that inclues all the warmbloods, and I have added the key root bloodlines in each example horse here.
 I will identify the main roots found in the Thoroughbred lines, but also have discovered those that come from the Trotter, and those lines and the surprising main root behind all of those, both Trotter and TB are presented in Standardbred Sport Horses.

 Okay, the main Thoroughbred roots are Birdcatcher and his full brother Faugh-a-Ballah and a English mare named Clemence.
-Slightly lesser roots but still quite common is two other mares: Canterbury Pilgrim and Sanda (dam of Sainfoin/Sierra).
+Slightly lesser roots but still quite common is two other mares: Canterbury Pilgrim and Sanda (dam of Sainfoin/Sierra), plus the progeny of Bay Ronald.
 The French lines often go back to Thormanby, another strong jump transmitter.
 The American lines are usually Birdcatcher and Clemence, plus the American developed lines of Lexington RH and his sire Boston RH, and Vandal RH.
 All this is fully explained in both Legacy of Lexington and Standardbred Sport Horses.

 Peter Birdsall did an admirable job of cataloging the best hunters and jumpers in his 1980s texts, but I decided to take a look at the genetics of those few that broke all the records and made it to the Hall of Fame.
 What I found surprised me a little.
 First of all only twenty horses have made it so far to the list.
 Two of those (Snowman and Main Spring) are of unknown breeding, and I expected more warmbloods--but found only one Trakehner (Abdullah) and one 'Dutch' warmblood who is actually 1/2 American TB (Calypso).
 The rest were all Thoroughbreds.